Vibecodr basics

 A vibe is not a hidden full-stack app running on the server.

 It is the client-side experience.
-If you need trusted backend execution, that is exactly where Pulses come in.
+If you need backend help, that is exactly where Pulses come in.

 Keep the vibe clear first.
 Add Pulses when you need backend power.